[Originally published: March 16, 2021. Updated: May 19, 2021]

 When should I first be screened, at 45 or 50?

-The answer is that it’s complicated.
-The United States Preventive Services Task Force (USPSTF), an independent panel of experts in primary care that develops recommendations for clinical preventive services, has its own advice: screening should start at age 50 and continue until age 75.
-In October 2020, they released a draft recommendation in which the age was lowered to 45, but the draft has not yet been approved.
+The answer is that it’s no longer so complicated.
+The United States Preventive Services Task Force (USPSTF), an independent panel of experts in primary care that develops recommendations for clinical preventive services, has recently changed its guidance.
+Now, it recommends that screening should start at age 45 (down from 50) and continue until age 75.
+The revised guidelines were published in JAMA.

-Then, other professional organizations, such as the American Cancer Society, have their own recommendations: In 2018, they lowered their recommended age for people at average risk of colorectal cancer to 45.
+This aligns with other professional organizations, such as the American Cancer Society, which have their own recommendations: In 2018, they lowered their recommended age for people at average risk of colorectal cancer to 45.

 Meanwhile, recently published and updated guidelines from ACG recommend colonoscopy or FIT for those at average risk of colon cancer begin at age 45.